David Rawl House

 David Rawl House is a historic home located at Lexington, Lexington County, South Carolina.
 It was built about 1854, and is a rectangular, one-story, frame cottage with board-and-batten siding.
 It has a gable roof and a rear ell.
 It is one of nine surviving antebellum houses in Lexington.

 It was listed on the National Register of Historic Places in 1983.

 In 2015, 210 Shoppe + Studio opened inside the 1854 David Rawl House and has made an emphasis to maintain the historical character as much as possible.
-210 Shoppe + Studio is a unique gift shoppe that specializes in out of the ordinary gifts with a flair for the arts.
+210 Shoppe + Studio is a gift shoppe that specializes in out of the ordinary gifts with a focus on the arts.
 They also feature artwork and a studio by Wayne Rogers (waynerogersarchitectartist.com).